Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Preservatives

-Correctly selected and used preservatives are designed to stop any potential growth of such things, thereby keeping the product uncontaminated and safe for use.
+Correctly selected preservatives, when used, are designed to stop any potential growth of such things, thereby keeping the product uncontaminated and safe for use.

 Proven Recipes from Reliable Sources